-No competitive neutrality complaints were received during the 2010/11 financial year.
+No competitive neutrality complaints were received during the 2010/12 financial year.

-44. STATEMENT ON ACTIVITIES RELATING TO ENFORCING AND COMPLIANCE WITH THE COMPANION ANIMALS ACT [S428(2)(r) LGA 1993 CI 217(i)(f)]
+46. STATEMENT ON ACTIVITIES RELATING TO ENFORCING AND COMPLIANCE WITH THE COMPANION ANIMALS ACT [S428(2)(r) LGA 1993 CI 217(i)(f)]

-Gunnedah Shire Council regularly carries out property inspections to ensure compliance of owners of companion animals to microchip and lifetime register their animals.
+Gunnedah Shire Council undertakes patrols and inspections to ensure that owners of companion animals microchip and lifetime register their animals.

-The Council has lodged the annual pound data with the Department of Local Government showing animals seized, animals impounded, released, sold and euthanased.
-Any dog attacks are lodged on the Companion Animals web site giving full details of attack, description of dog, and details of owner.
+Annual data is lodged with the Division of Local Government detailing animals seized, animals impounded, released, sold and euthanized.
+Any dog attacks are logged on the Companion Animals website giving full details of attack, description of dog, and details of owner.

-In conjunction with one of the local veterinary clinics Council has been actively involved in promotions to rehouse impounded abandoned companion animals in lieu of euthanasing these animals.
+With the support of local veterinary clinics Council has been actively involved in promotions to re-home impounded abandoned companion animals in lieu of euthanizing these animals.
+These animals are desexed, microchipped and lifetime registered.
+Council also participate in an advertising campaign to promote responsible companion animal ownership.
+In conjunction with the Gunnedah Branch of RSPCA a microchipping program was initiated with the cost of owners subsidised by Council.
 Council has provided an off leash area for owners of companion animals.
 In adopting its Gunnedah Open Space Strategy Council has identified a further Leash Free Area in the south west area of Gunnedah.